RealTrippR/RealTrippR/README.md

 **About me**

 Hi!
-I'm a developer passionate about technology and software development.
+I'm a programmer passionate about technology and software development.

 Sparked by interest in game development, my journey in the world of coding began 5 years ago, when I learned the basics of Lua.